nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Physiotherapist requests to list clients
-2. PhysioPal shows a list of clients
-3. Physiotherapist requests to delete a specific clients in the list
+1. Physiotherapist requests to delete a specific client.
-4. PhysioPal deletes the client
+2. PhysioPal deletes the client.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+PhysioPal detects an empty input for name.

+    * 1a1.
+PhysioPal displays error message.
+    * 1a2.
+Physiotherapist enters new data.
+    * Steps 1a1-1a2 are repeated until a valid name is input by the Physiotherapist.

-  Use case ends.
+      Use case resumes from step 2.

-* 3a.
-The given index is invalid.
+* 1b.
+PhysioPal detects an invalid name.

-    * 3a1.
-PhysioPal shows an error message.
+    * 1b1.
+PhysioPal displays error message.
+    * 1b2.
+Physiotherapist enters new data.
+    * Steps 1b1-1b2 are repeated until a valid name is input by the Physiotherapist.

-      Use case resumes at step 2.
+      Use case resumes from step 2.

 **Use case: UC02 - Schedule an appointment**